Colleges That Change Lives

-The book
+CTCL: The book

-Colleges That Change Lives is a book that explores college admissions in the United States and has four editions.
+Colleges That Change Lives is a guide to colleges.
 It was first published in 1996, with a second edition in 2000, and a third edition in 2006.
 The final fourth edition (2013-2014) was published in 2012 after Pope's death, and was revised by Hilary Masell Oswald.
 A non-profit organization modeled after the book now carries the name.

 The fourth edition profiles 40 choices for liberal arts colleges that, "have one primary mission: educate the undergraduate.
 Each appeals to a slightly different type of teenager, but they all share a mission to raise students' trajectories and develop thinkers, leaders, and moral citizens.
 The little-known truth is that these colleges have been on the cutting edge of higher education for decades.
 Many of them have outperformed most of the ranking sweethearts in the percentages of graduates who become America's scientists and scholars."

-Colleges That Change Lives (CTCL)
+CTCL: The non-profit

-Following Loren Pope's message, Colleges That Change Lives, Inc. (CTCL) was founded in 1998, two years after the first edition, and "independent of Mr. Pope (although with his blessing) and his publisher."
+Following Loren Pope's vision, Colleges That Change Lives, Inc. (CTCL) was founded in 1998, two years after the first edition, and "independent of Mr. Pope (although with his blessing) and his publisher."
 It is recognized as a non-profit, 501(c)(3).
 According to the CTCL website: